Cherian Philip

-Cherian Philip (born 21 November 1954) is an Indian politician and is KPCC political study centre chairman member, KPCC political affairs committee member, and AICC member.
+Cherian Philip is an Indian politician and is KPCC political study centre chairman member, KPCC political affairs committee member, and AICC member.
 He was the Coordinator of Nava Kerala Action Plan, which is an initiative of the Pinarayi Vijayan-led Government of Kerala.
 He was the Secretary of Kerala Pradesh Congress Committee while A. K. Antony was in presidency.
 He was a prominent youth and student leader of the Indian National Congress in seventies and eighties.
 A political historian of Kerala and India, he has authored several books.
 He worked as a consultant for Kairali TV and People TV (now Kairali News).
 He was the Chairman of Kerala Tourism Development Corporation (KTDC) and founder president of Kerala Deshiya Vedhi - a social organisation.
 He returned to Congress(I) on 28 October 2021.

 Early life

 Cherian Philip was born in Aratupuzha, Chengannur, as the elder son of K. C. Philip, Kadavana sub family of Pakalomattom Ayrookuzhiyil, a prominent Saint Thomas Christian family of Kerala.

 He studied at St. Joseph's Higher Secondary School, Thiruvananthapuram, Mar Ivanios College, Thiruvananthapuram, University College Thiruvananthapuram and Government Law College, Thiruvananthapuram.